sanskrit/raw_etexts/mixed/ebhAratI-sampat/sAhityam/alankArashAstram/vidyAnAthaH/pratAparudrayashobhUShaNam.md

 A. D. 1316, A. D. 1299,
 A. D. 1298, A. D. 1313, A.D.
 1317.

- The dates assigned to *Pratâparudra* by Robert Sewell in his 'Sketch of the Dynasties of Southern India' are 1295 to 1323 A. D. In the Catalogue of Sanskrit Manuscripts in the India Office, and in the Report on Sanskrit Manuscripts by M. S'eshagiri S'âstrî the dates of his reign are 1268 to [1319 A. D]("In his letter dated 26th July 1901, T. Gaṇapati S'âstrî of Trivandrum writes to me as follows :— शालिवाहन शकाब्दवत् प्रतापरुद्रदेवाब्दोऽवयत्यपञ्चाङ्गे नियमेन प्रख्याप्यते। तत्र वर्तमानः प्रतापरुद्राब्दः ६२४ तम इति लिखितः।").
+ The dates assigned to *Pratâparudra* by Robert Sewell in his 'Sketch of the Dynasties of Southern India' are 1295 to 1323 A. D. In the Catalogue of Sanskrit Manuscripts in the India Office, and in the Report on Sanskrit Manuscripts by M. S'eshagiri S'âstrî the dates of his reign are 1268 to 1319 A. D[^3513].
 In 1303 the Mehomedans invaded the kingdom of Waraṅgul but were forced to retreat.
 In 1310 they invaded it again under Mâlik Kâfur and compelled Pratâparudra to pay tribute.
 But in 1316 he threw off the yoke and made himself independent.
 In 1321 Mahmad Taghlakh sent an army under his son Ulughkhan to conquer Woraṅgal.
 This attempt was unsuccessful, but in 1323 another attempt was made and it succeeded.
 Worangal was captured and *Pratâparudra* was imprisoned and sent to Delhi.
 He was succeeded by his son Krishṇa who, though at first victorious in repulsing the Mehomedans from his kingdom with the help of other Hindu states, was finally defeated by the Mehomedans.
 In 1424 the king of Woraṅgal was slain by Ahmad Shah Bahmani.
 In 1538 war broke out again.
-In this the Warangal Raja lost his son and between this year and 1543 the empire was incorporated in a Bahmani kingdom of the Kutub Shâhi [dynasty]("Vide Robert Sewell's Sketch of the Dynasties of Southern India', p.
+In this the Warangal Raja lost his son and between this year and 1543 the empire was incorporated in a Bahmani kingdom of the Kutub Shâhi dynasty[^3514].

+[^3513]: "In his letter dated 26th July 1901, T. Gaṇapati S'âstrî of Trivandrum writes to me as follows :— शालिवाहन शकाब्दवत् प्रतापरुद्रदेवाब्दोऽवयत्यपञ्चाङ्गे नियमेन प्रख्याप्यते। तत्र वर्तमानः प्रतापरुद्राब्दः ६२४ तम इति लिखितः।"

+[^3514]: "Vide Robert Sewell's Sketch of the Dynasties of Southern India', p.
 32 ff, and W. W. Hunter's Imperial Gazetteer of India', Vol. XIII, p.
 521, New Edition Vol. XXIV., p.
-358.").
+358."

  The Commentator—the commentator is *Kumârasvâmin* *Somaptihin*, son of *Kolâchala Mallinâtha* about whose date and works I have said fully in my Introduction to the *Bhaṭṭikâvya* and the *Ekâvalî*.
 The word *'Ratnâpaṇa'**,* as the commentary is called, is explained by the commentator himself as a market-place where are sold jewels of poetic sentiment, poetic merits, figures &c. collected together by *Vidyânâtha* after they have been sharpened on the grindstone consisting of the expression of the merits of a *nâyaka* the very mention of whose name brings merit; and the appreciating and the fortunate are requested to purchase the gems by giving for them the price of their favour.
 The commentary bespeaks a very wide reading and knowledge on the part of *Kumârasvâmin*, though it does not show the critical acumen of his father.
 To the student of poetics, however, it is very useful; for it abounds with quotations and elucidates the text very well.